serverbywhite/LICENSE/GLOBAL LICENSE.md

 - Prevent **hooks** at low and high levels, however, if **hooked** at the **OS**, **Kernel** level, we cannot guarantee that these hook levels will be successfully blocked.
 - Prevent things related to **crack**.
 - Prevent fake certificates **CA**, **CC**, **SC**, **CSC**, **EC**, **DSC**, **EV**, **OV**, **DV**.

+### Attention
+1. **Code Execution Time**
+ - The execution time of the code may increase significantly because of the need to verify and re-sign quite a lot of things, so if you need an encryption with the same execution time as the original code, we cannot guarantee this to you.
+2. **Report Violation**
+ - If you find any Tools encrypted with our Encryption Tool that show signs of **Malware**, **Virus**, **Trojan**, **Keylog**, etc., please notify us immediately via Telegram: junidokai, when reporting, include enc_id so we can disable these harmful tools.
+Note that if possible, please prove that the Tools are harmful so that they are not deleted without reason for the Devs and only Encryption Tools (**ENC**) with our name will be accepted for deletion requests, while **OBF** will not be supported.